-This protocol is to demonstrate how Xenopus egg extracts are used as a model system to investigate the DNA damage checkpoint signaling pathway.
-This technique is adaptable for the study of the DNA damage checkpoint using a variety of DNA damaging approaches.
+Xenopus egg extract is a useful model system to investigate the DNA damage checkpoint.
+This protocol is for the preparation of Xenopus egg extracts and DNA damage checkpoint inducing reagents.
+These techniques are adaptable to a variety of DNA damaging approaches in the study of the DNA damage checkpoint signaling.

 Long Abstract:

-Genomes of living organisms face a variety of endogenous and environmental insults.
-In response to such insults, cells have evolved a surveillance mechanism, DNA damage checkpoint, to sense the DNA damage and to direct cellular response to such damage.
-Failure to activate the DNA damage checkpoint results in unrepaired damage and subsequently leads to genomic instability and tumor formation.
-Ultimately, research of the DNA damage checkpoint will elucidate how cells maintain genomic integrity and provide a better understanding of cancer development.
+On a daily basis, cells are subjected to a variety of endogenous and environmental insults.
+To combat these insults, cells have evolved DNA damage checkpoint signaling as a surveillance mechanism to sense DNA damage and direct cellular responses to DNA damage.
+There are several groups of proteins called sensors, transducers and effectors involved in DNA damage checkpoint signaling (Figure 1).
+In this complex signaling pathway, ATR (ATM and Rad3-related) is one of the major kinases that can respond to DNA damage and replication stress.
+Activated ATR can phosphorylate its downstream substrates such as Chk1 (Checkpoint kinase 1).
+Consequently, phosphorylated and activated Chk1 leads to many downstream effects in the DNA damage checkpoint including cell cycle arrest, transcription activation, DNA damage repair, and apoptosis or senescence (Figure 1).
+When DNA is damaged, failing to activate the DNA damage checkpoint results in unrepaired damage and, subsequently, genomic instability.
+The study of the DNA damage checkpoint will elucidate how cells maintain genomic integrity and provide a better understanding of how human diseases, such as cancer, develop.

-In the studies of the DNA damage checkpoint, Xenopus laevis egg extracts are emerging as a powerful cell-free extract model system.
-Low-speed extract (LSE) was firstly described by the Masui group1.
-The addition of demembranated sperm chromatin to LSE will result in nuclei formation where DNA is replicated in a semiconservative fashion once per cell cycle.
-Therefore, LSE is widely used as a model system for replication studies.
-The LSE system is also providing essential insights into the molecular mechanism of DNA damage checkpoint signaling pathway.
+Xenopus laevis egg extracts are emerging as a powerful cell-free extract model system in DNA damage checkpoint research.
+Low-speed extract (LSE) was initially described by the Masui group1.
+The addition of demembranated sperm chromatin to LSE results in nuclei formation where DNA is replicated in a semiconservative fashion once per cell cycle.